If you haven't already, please read my disclaimer

 Make substitutions between similar foods.

 This is another thing I'm working on making happen automatically, but it's gonna take some time.
 If the grocery list tells you to buy spinach leaves and lettuce, you can use one of them for both recipes without changing the nutrition very much.
-In fact, you can pretty much eat as many vegetables as you want without changing the nutrition significantly, but the more the better.
+In fact, you can pretty much eat as many vegetables as you want without changing the nutrition significantly, and the more vegetables the better.